nickfargo/state/_posts/2012-11-13-lexical-binding-in-state-methods.md

 {% include examples/blog/2012-11-13/1.coffee %}
 {% endhighlight %}

-But this approach falls apart when it comes time for a substate to inherit the method from a superstate.
-While the superstate that contains the method is **active**, it is the substate that is current, and which will therefore be returned by `this.state()`:
+But this approach falls apart once the method is inherited by a substate.
+In that case, the expression `this.state()` would no longer reference the state in which the method was defined, and in fact would soon lead to trouble:

 {% highlight javascript %}
 {% include examples/blog/2012-11-13/2.js %}